MystenLabs/sui/doc/src/explore/sui-explorer.md

 ## Choose a network

-When you start Sui Explorer, it displays the transactions for the Devnet network by default.
+When you open Sui Explorer, it displays the transactions for the Devnet network by default.
 You can also use the Explorer to view data for a local network running in your environment or a custom RPC endpoint URL.
 Use the drop-down menu at the top-right of the page to choose a different network.

 ## Finding your transaction